cedx/webstorage.js/doc/installation.md

 ```

 ### 2. Import it
-Now in your [TypeScript](https://www.typescriptlang.org) code, you can use:
+Now in your [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) or [TypeScript](https://www.typescriptlang.org) code, you can use:

 ```js
 import {LocalStorage, SessionStorage} from '@cedx/webstorage';